 Itransition offers AR/VR/MR consulting, design, and integration with hardware, helping companies provide seamless immersive experiences to their customers and staff.

 Notwithstanding its potential for customer engagement and workflow streamlining, VR is not yet commonplace in retail for a reason.
 True, the technology has been the preserve of gaming and entertainment industries for most of its existence and haven’t yet trickled down to the farthest corners of retail.
 At the same time, VR adoption is also riddled with persistent challenges that discourage many companies from considering it a viable path of digital transformation in retail.

 Price is perhaps the major prohibitive factor.
 An average VR project entails meticulous 3D modeling, experience design, and software development, along with usability and performance testing.
 All these add up to project costs that can be, however, optimized when you partner with a single end-to-end VR development provider like Itransition.

-Also, if the VR application is for multiple concurrent users, a company needs to purchase a sufficient number of hardware sets, which can also cost a pretty penny, even when bought in bulk.
+Also, if the VR application is for multiple concurrent users (for example, those who visit a virtual store), a company needs to purchase a sufficient number of hardware sets, which can also cost a pretty penny, even when bought in bulk.
 This cost barrier, however, is expected to come down in the near future, as due to the popularization of virtual reality, powerful headsets are growing more and more affordable.